 Estate agent Property agent

-Estate agents sell commercial and residential property, acting as negotiators between buyers and sellers.
+Estate agents sell and rent out commercial and residential property, acting as negotiators between buyers and sellers.

 1. Entry requirements

 There are no formal entry requirements, but experience in customer service and a good knowledge of the local property market will help you get a job.

 You may be able to start as an administrator in estate agency or lettings.

 You could also get into this job through an apprenticeship.

 - the ability to get on with people at all levels

 - maths skills